Crepe, Satin & Polyester Fabrics - All you need to know

 Crepe Back Satin (also known as crepe charmeuse) is woven using the satin technique with crepe twist yarn, which results in it having a smooth soft finish on one side and on the other side it has a crinkled textured finish.
 They have a soft drape meaning that they are ideal for sewing dresses

 Stretch crepe is the result of highly twisted yarn with added spandex.
 It has a matt finish and a slight texture to it.
-The stretch within the fabric means that it is perfect for sewing fitted trousers or a dress that requires a fitted bodice.
+The stretch within the fabric means that it is perfect for sewing fitted trousers or a dress that requires a fitted bodice

 WHAT IS POLYESTER FABRIC AND HOW SUSTAINABLE IS IT?